Bentleyj/BeyondPhotography/README.md

 Flipped it today to do the perfect resolution in X with randomly distributed pixels in X. I think I can make some really nice effects by playing around with this idea more, but I'm busy so that will have to wait until tomorrow!

+### Day 29

+Added a slanted pixelation effect today.
+Not what I really wanted to do today but I have no time!
+It is interesting to see, but I want to do more compicated pixelation patterns.